Aseel-Aburumman/blogSite/README.md

 ### User Interface

 -   Built with Laravel Blade templates for structured and reusable views.
--   Form validation with jQuery for smooth user experience.
 -   Simple, user-friendly design with a pastel color theme.

 ### Database